 The best shows on Hulu deliver quality entertainment right into your living room (or bedroom/bathroom/whatever room you prefer).
 And the best shows on Hulu that are available right now offer something for everyone, from comedies like Only Murders in the Building to dramas like Handmaid's Tale to reality shows like The Kardashians.

 With its enormous vault of content, Hulu is one of the best streaming services.
-On the TV side, they've got classic library series, recent airings of current shows and a bunch of acclaimed originals, including The Handmaid's Tale and Little Fires Everywhere.
-And there's always something new popping up for our bingeing pleasure.
+On the TV side, they've got classic library series, recent airings of current shows and a acclaimed originals.
+One of the service's best features is FX on Hulu, which has older hits like Justified, next-day episodes of current FX and exclusive originals.

 And if you're looking for more of cinematic experience, check out our list of the best movies on Hulu.

 Justified: City Primeval